mocobeta/rust99/graphs/README.md

 degree of node 'a' = 3
 ```

-b) Write a method for Graph that lists all nodes of a graph sorted according to ascending or decreasing degree.
+b) Write a method for LabeledGraph that lists all nodes of a graph sorted according to ascending or decreasing degree; if there are nodes that have a same degree, sort them by their values.

 Example: [examples/nodes_by_degree.rs](./P86/examples/nodes_by_degree.rs)
 ```rs